-A typical UPS lifetime is generally around ten years, as manufacturers are obliged to supply replacement parts for up to ten years after cessation of manufacture.
-Therefore, the purchasing of equipment five years before this end date may extend the product’s apparent life to 14 years – after which, capacitors and/or batteries usually require replacing for a second or third time thereby making further investment in aging technology prohibitive.
+A typical UPS life cycle is generally around ten years, as manufacturers are obliged to supply replacement parts for up to ten years after cessation of manufacture.
+Therefore, the purchasing of UPS equipment five years before this end date may extend the product’s apparent life cycle to 14 years – after which, capacitors and/or batteries usually require replacing for a second or third time thereby making further investment in aging technology prohibitive.

 Surprisingly, replacement batteries can cost 30 to 40% of a brand-new UPS system.
 The standard five or ten-year design life VRLA type battery will generally require replacing at four or eight years.